 Hopefully as you progress along your career you’ll feel more prepared to choose the right tool for your work and show off your artistic style.

 Interesting YouTube video on needle selection

-At the Microblading Emporium we stock an extensive range of microblading supplies.
-We put serving you so you can serve your clients at the heart of what we do.
+At the Microblading Emporium we stock an extensive range of microblading supplies, tools and equipment.
+We put serving you, so you can serve your clients at the heart of everything we do.

-Visit Microblading Emporium today for all your microblading supplies.
+Visit Microblading Emporium today for all your microblading supplies, tools, and equipment.